-- A high credit risk: this fund may invest in bonds with a rating lower than investment grade.
-Consequently the risk of an issuer being unable to honour its obligations is higher than for a fund that invests only in bonds with an investment grade rating.
-If investors have doubts about the solvency of bond issuers, the value of the bonds may decrease. - A moderate inflation risk: bond funds do not provide protection against an increase in inflation. - A high exchange risk: since the fund invests in securities denominated in currencies other than the reference currency of the fund, there is a real risk of the value of an investment being affected by exchange-rate fluctuations. - A moderate liquidity risk: since the fund invests partly in less liquid bonds, investors run the risk of not being able to sell a position on time and at a reasonable price. - A moderate capital risk: the fund does not provide capital protection.
+- a capital risk: there is no capital protection; - a high credit risk: the fund may invest a high percentage of its assets in bonds with a poor credit rating.
+There is a significant risk of an issuer being unable to honour its obligations.
+If investors come to doubt the solvency of the issuers, the value of the bonds may decline.
+The sub-fund may invest up to 10% of its assets in contingent convertible bonds issued by financial institutions.
+When the issuing financial institutions run into financial problems, these instruments may be converted into shares or be wholly or partially written down; - a moderate inflation risk: there is no protection against an increase in inflation; - a high foreign exchange risk: when investing in securities denominated in currencies other than the reference currency of the fund, there is a real risk of the value of an investment being affected by exchangerate fluctuations; - a moderate liquidity risk: when investing partially in less liquid bonds, investors run the risk of not being able to sell a position in good time and at a reasonable price; - a moderate market risk: the level of this risk reflects the sensitivity of the bonds to interest rates and the exchange-rate risk relative to the euro.